 An indicator is a 'measure based on verifiable data that conveys information about more than itself' and indicators are purpose-dependent, meaning that the interpretation given to the data actually depends on the purpose (BIP, 2019).
 The use of indicators for analyzing the bioeconomy is very helpful to describe and compare the current state-of-play in the European Bioeconomy.
-Moreover, indicators that are harmonized across countries enable a sound analysis and comparison between the macro-regions and EU member states.
+Moreover, indicators that are harmonized across countries enabled a sound analysis and comparison between the macro-regions and EU member states.

-We will mainly use existing indicators from the European Commission Knowledge Centre for Bioeconomy, which provide a large set of indicators in an online library to support EU policy making (Sanchez-Jerez et al., 2023), e.g. in the Bioeconomy country dashboard.3.
+We mainly used existing indicators from the European Commission Knowledge Centre for Bioeconomy, which provide a large set of indicators in an online library to support EU policy making (Sanchez-Jerez et al., 2023), e.g. in the Bioeconomy country dashboard.3.
 The JRC has elaborated a sound approach and criteria to elaborate and collect data for indicators with high relevance for various goals of the bioeconomy and that are available in sufficient quality.

-ShapingBio will complement these indicators with additional indicators from other sources or our own assessment where needed.
-This will be in particular the case for innovation indicators, which are currently not (yet) available in the bioeconomy monitoring from the JRC.
+ShapingBio complemented these indicators with additional indicators from other sources or our own assessment where needed.
+This was in particular the case for innovation indicators, which are currently not (yet) available in the bioeconomy monitoring from the JRC.
 According to the widely known OECD Oslo Manual (OECD 2018), an innovation indicator is a statistical summary measure of an innovation phenomenon (activity, output, expenditure, etc.) observed in a population or a sample thereof for a specified time or place.
 We choose patents as a proxy for technological dynamics and competitiveness of countries or regions.
 Therefore, existing delineations of the bioeconomy by IPC4 codes will be used and extended to cover food systems more broadly (Wackerbauer et al., 2019; Kroll et al., 2022).
-The aim will be to measure technological dynamics and specialization of the EU-27 member states in comparison to selected non-EU countries (U.S., China, Japan) to assess the capabilities of the different countries.
+The aim was to measure technological dynamics and specialization of the EU-27 member states in comparison to selected non-EU countries (U.S., China, Japan) to assess the capabilities of the different countries.
 However, patent indicators clearly have their limitations, as some innovations are not patentable (e.g. reconfiguration of existing product technologies or social innovations), some (patentable) market-relevant innovations are not patented, but are protected by other mechanisms (e.g. operational secrecy, speed in development or marketing, etc.).
 In addition, patent propensity varies across sectors/industries and applications, and over time.
 Hence, patents should not be considered as the only information source on which to assess innovation capabilities.
-Discussion of the results of the analysis will consider those stated limitations.
+The stated limitations were taken into consideration discussing the analysis results.